rforbiodatascience22/group-20-git-tutorial/README.md

 **Who contributes to it?**

-Members of Group Number 20
+Members of Group Number 20 contribute to this repository.

 ## Getting help